dennishzg/uc-gui/README.md

 GUI resource pack for the Minecraft plugin [UltraCosmetics](https://www.spigotmc.org/resources/10905/).

 - Aseprite source files are in `/aseprite/`.
-- Resource pack/GUI textures are in `/resourcepack/`.
+- Resource pack and GUI textures are in `/resourcepack/`.

 ---